zsomborCzaban/party_organizer/README.md

 Run the main file in the backend folder to start the server

+(to use sample data for development, copy sample_db.db and rename it to 'application.db' (or replace it if you already have one))

 ### Frontend
 Prerequisites:
 - Have node.js v22.11.0 installed (You can download it from https://nodejs.org/en)